FoxieFo/todolist/README.md

-# Todo List with Redux 📝⚛️
+# Todo List with Redux Toolkit 📝⚛️
-A small project created on the go to practice Redux.
+A small project created on the go to practice Redux Toolkit.

 ### Features:
 - Add tasks ✍️